 Attorney Michelle Cimino also works frequently on employment law cases.
 Call her first if you’ve been mistreated at work.
 Her areas of expertise include wrongful termination, sexual harassment, and contract negotiations.

 We hope you found our New York family law guide helpful and informative.
-If you have any questions about divorce, child custody, child support, alimony or spousal support, or any other family law matter, please don’t hesitate to contact us today to arrange a free confidential consultation.
+If you have any questions about divorce, child custody, child support, alimony or spousal support, or any other family law matter, please don’t hesitate to contact us today to arrange a confidential consultation.